Study options

 Think of the assignment as an extension of your portfolio: an opportunity to indicate where you might want to take your practice next.

-The format and medium of your visualisation is up to you, but the end result should be documented in the portfolio pdf.
+The format and medium of your visualization is up to you, but the end result should be documented as a separate file pdf.
 No existing work should be used: please complete original work for this assignment.

-The preliminary assignment must be added into your portfolio pdf file and titled clearly as such.
+The preliminary assignment must be added as additional .pdf document.

 Regard your Designer Statement as a letter where you briefly describe your design practice, and where you see yourself at the moment.
 Let us know how you like to work, which questions and frameworks are urgent to you, and how you would like to redefine your practice.